drvinceknight/cfm/nbs/chapters/04-matrices/main.md

 #### Calculate the inverse of a matrix

-To calcualte the inverse of a matrix, we use the `.inv` tool.
+To calculate the inverse of a matrix, we use the `.inv` tool.
 For example to calculate the inverse of:

 \\[
     \begin{pmatrix}